CODER-X-Original/CODER-X-OFFICIAL/README.md

 ### - 🧐 Want to know about My profile

-### - 🔭 I’m in intermediate level in and currently working on ...
+### - 🔭 I’m in intermediate level and currently working on ...
 Python
 ### - 🌱 I’m currently learning ...
 Python
 ### - 👯 I’m looking to collaborate on ...
 Anthrosoft
 ### - 🤔 I’m looking for help with ... experts of python